Co-financing projects from the EU

-The Railway Infrastructure Administration, state organisation (RIA) was established on 1.
-1. 2003 following Act 77/2002 Coll. as the successor organisation to Czech Railways, state organisation.
-Based on this Act RIA manages the railway infrastructure owned by the Czech Republic (CR), i.e. it performs mainly the following duties: 1) modernisation and development of the railway infrastructure, 2) operation of the railway infrastructure, and 3) operability of the railway infrastructure.
-In order to carry out the above activities RIA makes use of available EU funds.
-In its role as end recipient and simultaneously as the investor RIA is the only entity in the CR responsible for utilising EU funds for railway infrastructure projects.
-RIA, as the successor organisation to Czech Railways, state organisation, took over the roles of management, coordination and implementation in projects co-financed from EC funds.
+SŽDC, state organisation was established on 1 January 2003 following Act 77/2002 Coll. as the successor organisation to České dráhy, state organisation (ČD, s.o.).
+Based on this Act, SŽDC manages the railway infrastructure owned by the Czech Republic (CR), i.e. it performs mainly the following duties: 1) modernisation and development of the railway infrastructure, 2) operation of the railway infrastructure, and 3) operability of the railway infrastructure.
+In order to carry out the above activities SŽDC s.o. uses available EU funds.
+In the field of the railway infrastructure, SŽDC is the only entity responsible for the use of EU funds in the Czech Republic as final beneficiary and also as an investor.
+SŽDC as a successor organisation took over from ČD, s.o. managing, coordinating and implementing functions in the implementation of projects co-financed by EC funds.

-Up until 2002 the pre-accession funds Phare and Phare CBC were utilised for modernisation of the railway network.
-Czech Railways, state organisation was the end recipient of this support.
-In the period from 2003-2004 RIA continued in carrying out large railway projects of international significance co-financed from the ISPA pre-accession financial instrument previously commenced by Czech Railways, state organisation, and also commenced new projects.
-Following the Czech Republic’s accession to the European Union it continued co-financing these projects from the Cohesion fund.
+Until 2002, the pre-accession funds Phare and Phare CBC had been used for modernisation of the railway network. ČD, s.o. was the end recipient of this support.
+In the period of 2003-2004 SŽDC continued in carrying out large railway projects of international significance co-financed from the ISPA pre-accession financial instrument previously commenced by ČD, s.o. and also commenced its new projects.
+Following the Czech Republic’s accession to the European Union it continued in co-financing these projects from the Cohesion fund.

-Accession to the EU enabled RIA between 2004-2006 to also make use of grant funding from ERDF (European Regional Development Fund) for modernisation of the track network of national and European importance and also from Programme TEN – T, which is designated for the development of the trans-European transport network (TEN-T).
-RIA is utilising the TEN-T programme largely for co-financing studies (project documentation, construction projects).
+Accession to the EU enabled SŽDC between 2004-2006 to also make use of grant funding from ERDF (European Regional Development Fund) for modernisation of the track network of national and European importance and also from Programme TEN – T, which is designated for the development of the trans-European transport network (TEN-T).
+SŽDC has been utilising the TEN-T programme mainly for co-financing studies (project documentation, construction projects).

-In the new programme period 2007 - 2013 RIA plans on utilising the newly established Operation Programme Transport for financing projects and will continue to use the TEN - T programme.
+In the new programme period 2007 – 2013, SŽDC plans utilising the newly established Operation Programme Transport for financing projects and will also continue to use the TEN - T programme.

-RIA also plans during the period 2007 – 2013 to use funds from ERDF.
-In 2009 RIA, in cooperation with DSDiK, was successful in obtaining funding for carrying out the project “Revitalisation of the Szklarska Poręba – Harrachov railway track” from the Operation programme for cross-border cooperation Czech Republic - Poland 2007—2013.
+During the period 2007 – 2013, SŽDC also plans to use funds from ERDF.
+In 2009, SŽDC in cooperation with the Lower Silesia Voivodship of Poland - Lower Silesia Road and Railway Administration, was successful in obtaining funding for carrying out the project “Revitalisation of the Szklarska Poręba – Harrachov railway line” from the Operation programme for cross-border cooperation Czech Republic - Poland 2007—2013.

 EU funds in general

-EU funds represent the main instrument for realisation of the European policy for economic and social cohesion.
-It is through these funds that financial resources determined for lowering economic and social differences are divided amongst member states and their regions.
+EU funds represent the main instrument for realisation of the European policy for economic and social cohesion It is through them that funds are allocated to reduce economic and social disparities between Member States and their regions.

 The European Union offers the following three main funds: